diegopedrazas96/angularstartexample/commit.md

-update protractor to latest version on 5/17/2017
+store release instructions on 6/1/2017